Engel & Völkers

-Engel & Völkers is an international real estate and service company headquartered in Hamburg, Germany.
-The company was founded in 1977 as Engel & Cie by Dirk Engel and is specialized in brokering high-end residential and commercial properties.
+Engel & Völkers is a German international real estate and service company headquartered in Hamburg, Germany.
+The company was founded in 1977 as Engel & Cie. by Dirk Engel and is specialized in brokering high-end residential and commercial properties.

 In the 1990s, under the leadership of Christian Völkers, the company began to expand internationally and introduced a franchise model.
 Permira funds acquired the majority of shares in 2021.

+Engel & Völkers is present in more than 35 countries with over 1,000 locations operated through its own offices and those of license partners.
+The company operates across five continents, with a strong concentration of activities in European markets and an expanding presence in North America.
+In total, more than 16,700 people work under the Engel & Völkers brand.